jameskang35/jameskang35.github.io/_posts/2022-12-29-post-modified.md

   - Sample
 ---

-This post is a sample
+From J: Looks like this is just a sample post, I just put a quote from HDT below

 "Success usually comes to those who are too busy to be looking for it." - Henry David Thoreau